Four-way valve

-The four-way valve or four-way cock is a fluid control valve whose body has four ports equally spaced round the valve chamber and the plug has two passages to connect adjacent ports.
-The plug may be cylindrical or tapered, or a ball.
+The four-way valve or four-way cock is a fluid control valve whose body has four ports.

+One commonly used form—the rotary four way valve—has equally spaced ports around the valve chamber and a plug with two passages that connect pairs of adjacent ports.
+The plug may be cylindrical, tapered, or a ball.
 It has two flow positions, and usually a central position where all ports are closed.

-It can be used to isolate and to simultaneously bypass a sampling cylinder installed on a pressurized water line.
+An application of this design is to isolate and to simultaneously bypass a sampling cylinder installed on a pressurized water line.
 It is useful to take a fluid sample without affecting the pressure of a hydraulic system and to avoid degassing (no leak, no gas loss or air entry, no external contamination).

-It was used to control the flow of steam to the cylinder of early double-acting steam engines, such as those designed by Richard Trevithick.
+Another common use case is to reverse the flow of fluid through some portion of a system.
+An example is a reversible heat pump, where a four-way valve reconnects the two heat exchangers to be either evaporator or condenser.
+It was used to control the flow of steam in the valve gear of early double-acting steam engines, such as those designed by Richard Trevithick.
 This use of the valve is possibly attributable to Denis Papin.

-Because the two "L"-shaped passages in the plug do not interconnect, the four-way valve is sometimes referred to as an "×" port.
+Because the two passages in the plug are somewhat L-shaped and do not interconnect, the four-way valve is sometimes called an × port.